Creating CLI Apps with Go

 In this tutorial, we've taken an in-depth look at how to create an functional command-line application.

 From the basic setup to making HTTP requests, writing to files, generating JSON schemas, and even ensuring code quality with tests, we've covered the essentials.
-But what we've built here is just the beginning.
-With the foundational knowledge you've gained, the sky's the limit.

 You can expand on this basic framework to create tools tailored to your specific needs or solve unique challenges in your workflow.